edgeryders/edgesense/php/drupal/README.md

 ### B. Avoiding timeouts

 If you have a big community the default Drupal's cron system setup may time out.
 The easiest way to avoid timeouts is to make sure that Drupal's cron is running for your site via [drush](http://www.drush.org/).

+If you go this route, the minimum requirement is **Drupal 7.40** due to the fix that came in for [drupal_set_time_limit()](https://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_set_time_limit/7): Drupal prior to 7.40 was setting a hard timeout at 240 second timeouts in various locations internally, including for its Drupal cron job.
+So even though PHP run via cron with no timeout, Drupal was erroneously limiting itself to 240 second.

-You can do so (after installing drush) by editing the system wide crontab (usually /etc/crontab) and setting it to run as the user your web server is running under.
+To use use Drupal's cron directly you'll need first to install drush.
+Then you'll have to edit the system wide crontab (usually /etc/crontab) and set it to run drupal's cron as the user your web server is running under.

 For example: